List of works by Gloria Anzaldúa

-Gloria Evangelina Anzaldúa (1942–2004) was a prolific Chicana writer of prose, fiction, and poetry.
+Gloria Anzaldúa (1942–2004) was a prolific Chicana writer of prose, fiction, and poetry.
 After moving from her native Texas to California in 1977, she exclusively focused on her writing, publishing dozens of pieces of writing before her death.
 She left behind several manuscripts in progress when she died.

 Among her most popular pieces of writing are This Bridge Called My Back: Writings by Radical Women of Color (1981) and Borderlands / La Frontera: The New Mestiza (1987; especially a section entitled "La conciencia de la mestiza/Towards a Mestiza Consciousness").
 She wrote variously about feminism, the role of women of color in feminism, self-reflection, borderlands (particularly the space around the Mexico–United States border), Indigenous mythology and culture, and identity and contradiction.
 She developed the framework of mestiza consciousness, contributed to the field of queer theory, and valued intersectionality over single-identity movements.
 She is remembered as an especially influential writer in late nineteenth century cultural studies.